 Writing a Literature Review

 Your assignment is to write a literature review.
 Your subject outline says the literature review is a critical analysis of published sources and literature on a particular topic.
-Very helpful, right?
 But you have no idea how to start, let alone write a literature review.
 Come and learn how to plan, start and write a literature review.

 Being Confident with APA

 All subjects at JCU use APA style for essays, reports and other writing assignments.
 A key part of APA style is the references.
-In this interactive workshop, you will learn and practice how to do in-text citations and references for some of the main types of works you will be reading in preparation for your assignments.
+In this interactive workshop, you will learn and practice how to do in-text citations and references for some of the main types of work you will be reading in preparation for your assignments.

 Plagiarism isn’t cool.
-SafeAssign is
+SafeAssign is.

 Your lecturers tell you “Use information from research in your assignments, but don’t copy.
 Don’t plagiarise.”
 How do you do that?
 Plagiarism isn’t cool.
 Because of plagiarism, students have failed courses and even been asked to leave university.
 Fortunately, avoiding plagiarism is not difficult.
 In this interactive workshop, you will learn how to paraphrase, summarise, and quote with attribution, to avoid plagiarism.
-You will also learn how to read a SafeAssign report, and edit your assignment to prevent plagiarism.
+You will also learn how to read a SafeAssign report, and edit your assignments to prevent plagiarism.